za3k/za3k.com/archive/doctor_report3.md

 - **2022-04-19**: Mercy doctor visit with Dr. Hernandez, followup.
 Anxiety and depression improved.
 Referral to gastro, podiatrist.
 Doctor re-prescribed atorvastatin 40mg daily based on lipid blood test. blood pressure 128/82 pulse 93
+- **2022-??-??**: Appointment with Dr. Vickers, orthopedic surgeon.
+X-rays show on of my ankle implants has worked its way out.
+- **2022-??-??**: Pre-op appointment with Dr. Jones (new GP).
+- **2022-06-22**: Surgery by Dr. Vickers at Mercy Health Ambulatory Surgery center in Anderson, Ohio.
+IV anesthetic (unknown).
+Surgery on right ankle to remove sinus tarsi implant.